 Then what’s the fuss?
-We need to wash hands and we need water
+We need to wash our hands and we need water

 While the world understood the demand for personal hygiene, there appears to be fundamental neglect of water conservation in the process.
 Without taking anything away from the importance of hand wash, we should be cognizant of the acute water scarcity the world is staring at.

-The people who don’t believe in random numbers can Google about the severe water crisis that South African city Cape Town faced in 2018.
-Prolonged rainfall deficit caused an acute water shortage in the South African city.
+The people who don’t believe in random numbers can Google the severe water crisis that the South African city Cape Town faced in 2018.
+The prolonged rainfall deficit caused an acute water shortage in the South African city.

-In 2019, southern Indian city Chennai home to nearly 4 million people, experienced one of the worst droughts in its history with four of its water reservoirs depleting to nothingness.
+In 2019, the southern Indian city of Chennai home to nearly 4 million people, experienced one of the worst droughts in its history with four of its water reservoirs depleting to nothingness.

 With rising global temperatures, depleting lakes & rivers and massive urbanization, many cities around the world are facing acute water shortages.

-Imagine a scenario, if there is no water and there is a global pandemic like Corona.
+Imagine a scenario, if there is no water and there is another global pandemic like Corona.
 What will we do?
 Where will we go?

-So here you go, Some Water Conservation Tips
+So here you go, below are some simple Water Conservation Tips

 Below are a few techniques to save water at a family or an individual level, which don’t require any monetary investment, but some consideration and patience.